mzschwartz5/VoxelDestroyer/README.md

-# VoxelDestroyer
+# cubit
-A Maya plugin for simulation of soft-body deformation and fracture, in real-time.* VoxelDestroyer works by creating a voxelized version of an input mesh and using the voxels as deformation lattices for the vertices within.
+A Maya plugin for simulation of soft-body deformation and fracture, in real-time.* cubit works by creating a voxelized version of an input mesh and using the voxels as deformation lattices for the vertices within.
 The simulation itself is based on Position Based Dynamics (PBD), using special voxelized gram-schmidt (VGS) constraints both within and between voxels to achieve both deformation and fracture.
 The technique originates from [this paper](https://web.ics.purdue.edu/~tmcgraw/papers/voxel_2025.pdf) by Tim McGraw and Xinyi Zhou.

 The magic of _this_ plugin is that it gives users the ability to customize the simulation weights and constraints via custom painting and selection tools.